Botox is the most popular cosmetic treatment among aesthetic clients.

 #1.
 Botox is in high demand.
 Approved by the FDA in the early 2000’s, botulinum toxin (Botox) is an aesthetic procedure that treats fine lines and facial wrinkles.
 It is also approved to treat migraines and hyperhidrosis (excessive sweating).
 In recent years, millennials have turned to Botox as a preventative treatment, which increases the demand for these procedures.

 #2.
 Medical professionals can earn additional income.
 As more people opt for Botox and dermal fillers, there is an increased demand for Botox patients.
 This presents a financial opportunity for physicians and nurses wanting to inject Botox.
-According to the American Society of Plastic Surgeons (ASPS), a single Botox treatment is priced around $385.
+According to the American Society of Plastic Surgeons (ASPS), a single Botox treatment is priced at around $385.
 Since medical professionals already have other patients coming to their practice, they have a database to market Botox and dermal fillers to.
-Patients are more likely to get Botox treatments done from a business they are already familiar with and trust.
+Patients are more likely to get Botox treatments done by a business they are already familiar with and trust.

 #3.
 Botox treatments offer aesthetic benefits.
 After completing Botox training, physicians and nurses will be able to provide their patients with many aesthetic benefits.
 Botox is not only for reducing and preventing facial wrinkles.
 Botox injections can also be used to achieve things like an eyebrow lift.
 As aesthetic trends change and new trends emerge, medical professionals will be able to provide a diverse spectrum of Botox treatments to their patients.

 #4.
 Botox is an on-going treatment.
 Botox is not permanent, and the results only last for 3 to 6 months.
-This is good news for cosmetic injectors, because it means they can turn all Botox patients into repeat business.
+This is good news for cosmetic injectors because it means they can turn all Botox patients into repeat business.
 Returning patients provides medical professionals the opportunity to develop friendly doctor-patient relationships.
-This increases the chances of patients referring a business to their friends and family.
+This increases the chances of patients referring a company to their friends and family.
 And patients who opt for Botox and dermal filler treatments are more likely to request other medical aesthetics treatments.

 #5.
 Botox training provides a competitive edge.
 Cosmetic injectables can only be administered by a licensed medical professional (physician or nurse) who is Botox certified.
 Botox training for physicians and nurses can help their practice stand out by giving them the opportunity to add this service to their business and take advantage of the growing demand for Botox treatments.